Positive Solutions

-We can, and must, have both security and privacy, in unison.
-It should not be one at the expense of the other.
-The true value of privacy must be recognized – and ideally enhanced, not diminished – in any effort to modernize law enforcement powers.
 The federal government must be strongly urged to amend the bill, in recognition of the sensitivity of the data being collected.
 At a minimum, the proposed legislation should not proceed unless it contains adequate judicial authorization and accountability provisions, in order to preserve the vital elements of openness and transparency that are fundamental to Canada’s free and democratic society.
-The public Parliamentary hearings must include all affected stakeholders – the police, citizens and telecommunications service providers – to ensure elected officials understand the scope and effects of the legislation.

 Privacy by Design